Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Internet access in Cuba has improved, but it is still patchy and inconvenient compared to other countries, with essentially two options to stay online:

-- Buy a local SIM card: These tourist SIM cards offer limited data packages and are available only at official ETECSA offices or Havana Airport.
+• Buy a local SIM card: These tourist SIM cards offer limited data packages and are available only at official ETECSA offices or Havana Airport.
 Expect to pay USD35 for 10GB of data (valid for 30 days) or USD14 for 4GB (valid for 7 days).
-The advantage of obtaining a SIM card is that you also receive a Cuban mobile number, which you’ll need to be able to use the La Nave app.
+The advantage of obtaining a SIM card is that you also receive a Cuban mobile number, which you’ll need to use the La Nave app.

-- Use an ETECSA Wi-Fi card: These scratch cards give you access to Wi-Fi in hotspots (usually town centres and public parks).
+• Use an ETECSA Wi-Fi card: These scratch cards give you access to Wi-Fi in hotspots (usually town centres and public parks).
 We bought 5 hours’ worth of use for CUP250.
-To find hotspots, watch ETECSA Wi-Fi on the screen you usually use to access Wi-Fi.
+To find hotspots, look for ETECSA Wi-Fi on the screen you use to connect to Wi-Fi.
 Selecting ETECSA WIFI will take you to the ETECSA website.
 Carefully reveal the access number on the scratch card and type it in.
 Unfortunately, you’ll have to enter the access number each time you want to use wifi.
 As you log on, you’re also shown how much time you’ve got left on your card.
-Just switch off your phone’s Wi-Fi when you no longer need it.
+Just make sure to switch off your phone’s Wi-Fi when you no longer need it.

-We used a combination of both: a SuenaCuba SIM for messages and navigation, and Wi-Fi cards when staying somewhere with good reception to upload photos and videos and download books.
-Whichever way you choose, do be aware that internet access is often slow and prone to frequent drops.
+We used a combination of both: a SuenaCuba SIM for messages and navigation, and Wi-Fi cards when staying somewhere with good reception to upload photos and videos, and download books.
+Whichever you choose, do be aware that internet access is often slow and prone to frequent drops.

 Tourists can now purchase Cubacel SIM cards and pick them up upon arrival at Havana Airport